-This research report on the Europe veterinary healthcare market has been segmented and sub-segmented into the following categories:
+This research report on the European veterinary healthcare market has been segmented and sub-segmented into the following categories:

 Regionally, the European veterinary healthcare market has a dominating share globally and tends to remain in the forecast period.
-This regional market was dominated by the UK Veterinary Healthcare Market in the recent past and is predicted to continue in the coming future.
+This regional market has recently been dominated by the UK Veterinary Healthcare Market and is predicted to continue in the future.
 In the United Kingdom, animal healthcare is provided by various organizations and institutions, including the National Health Service (NHS), private veterinary clinics, and animal welfare organizations.
 The NHS sometimes provides medical care for pets, although private practices provide most veterinary care.
 Pet owners are generally responsible for their animals' healthcare, including regular check-ups and vaccinations.
 In addition, animal welfare organizations such as the Royal Society for the Prevention of Cruelty to Animals (RSPCA) also provide medical care and other services for animals in need.

 Several market participants are in Germany, favoring the veterinary healthcare market in this country, and the German market is competitive.
 Despite the COVID-19 lockdown and stoppage in the manufacturing and supply chain due to COVID-19, the German market is expected to showcase a healthy CAGR during the forecast period.
 In Germany, animal healthcare is provided by a combination of public and private institutions.
 The national government provides funding for animal health research and disease control, and there are also many private veterinary clinics and animal hospitals throughout the country.
 Pet owners are responsible for their animals' healthcare and are required by law to provide adequate medical care for their pets.
 In addition, many animal welfare organizations in Germany provide medical care and other services for needy animals.

-The Spain veterinary healthcare market is expected to exhibit a CAGR of 6.9% from 2020 to 2025.
+The Spanish veterinary healthcare market is expected to exhibit a CAGR of 6.9% from 2023 to 2028.
 Growing pet ownership and the well-being of pets in Spain are majorly driving this market.

 A constant pace has been noticed in the growth of the Italian veterinary healthcare market and is projected to showcase a steady CAGR during the forecast period.
 In addition, the adoption of pets in Italy is significantly growing and offering growth possibilities to the Italian market.